Roang-zero1/github-create-release-action/README.md

-# GitHub Action for Factorio mod packaging
+# GitHub Action for Creating a Release on Tag push

 Create a new GitHub release whenever a tag is pushed.